 How to cook the burger patty

 Since this burger patty includes pork sausage, say goodbye to rare burgers.
-Cook the patties in a skillet set over medium heat for approximately 4 minutes per side, or until the internal temperature reaches 160 degrees.
+Place burgers in a cast iron skillet set over medium heat and cook the chorizo patty for approximately 4 minutes per side, or until the internal temperature reaches 160 degrees.

 It is important to note that your cooking time and burner temperature will vary depending on your stove and cookware.
 I have one pan that conducts heat exceptionally well, requiring me to cook burgers on low.
+Other pans require medium-high heat.
 Whenever cooking raw meat, I recommend using a digital meat thermometer to ensure your food is a safe temperature.